-How to celebrate
+How to take part

-When is National Badger Day in 2022?
+When is National Badger Day in 2023?

 National Badger Day is observed on October 6 each year.